Alvicorn/SlidePuzzleSolver/README.md

 Condition: When there is only two pieces left to insert in a line.
 A line can be a row or column.

 Logic:
-* Insert the last piece into the the second to last position in the line.
+* Insert the last piece into the second to last position in the line.
 * If the insertion is row-wise:
-  * Move the second-to-last piece directly below the the last piece.
+  * Move the second-to-last piece directly below the last piece.
     * If the second-to-last piece is in the last position of the line, use the Swapping Algorithm two swap with the piece directly below.
 * If the insertion is column-wise:
-  * Move the second-to-last piece directly below the the last piece.
+  * Move the second-to-last piece directly below the last piece.
   * If the second-to-last piece is in the last position of the line, use the Swapping Algorithm two swap with the piece directly right.
 * Move the 0 piece to be in the last position of the line.
 * Swap the 0 piece with the last piece.
 * Swap the 0 piece with the second-to-last piece.

 ### Swapping Algorithm
-1. Starting condition: `n`th piece is in the `n-1`th piece's position and vice versa.
+Condition: `n`th piece is in the `n-1`th piece's position and vice versa.

-2. Move the `n-1`th piece out two positions in the same direction (column-wise or row-wise).
+Logic:
-3. Move the piece below/to the right of the `n-1`th position over 1.
+* Move the `n-1`th piece out two positions in the same direction (column-wise or row-wise).
-4. Move the `n-1`th piece to the in the correct row.
+* Move the piece below/to the right of the `n-1`th position over 1.
-5. Move the `n`th piece to be in `n-1`th position.
+* Move the `n-1`th piece to the in the correct row.
-6. Return to the Basic Algorithm.
+* Move the `n`th piece to be in `n-1`th position.

 ### Move 0 Function
 This function will take 2 inputs.